 Rosa Kinsky (1758 – 1814) led a colourful existence.
 As salon host, she entertained the cream of Viennese society all the way up to Emperor Joseph II, but artists, intellectuals and other public figures often enjoyed her hospitality, too.

-Today’s palais is in pristine condition and serves, for example, as an auction house and (extremely) prestigious concert and event venue.
+Today’s palais is in pristine condition and serves, for example, as an (extremely) prestigious venue.

-Here’s how the portal looks today, showing how very little has changed:
+Here’s how the portal looks now, showing how very little has changed from Graner’s time:

 How to get to Palais Kinsky